flowershow/flowershow-app/README.md

 ## What is Flowershow?

-Flowershow is the easiest way to turn your Obsidian vault into an elegant website.
+Flowershow is a quick and easy way to turn your markdown into an elegant website.
 No coding, no technical setup, no maintenance required.
-Just connect your vault and publish with a click.
-Perfect for digital gardens, documentation, blogs, or any knowledge sharing.
+Just connect your content and publish with a click.
+Perfect for markdown-based digital gardens, documentation, blogs, wikis, websites including Obsidian vaults.

 - Obsidian compatibile
 - Quick and easy